 Investing in Rehab-and-Flip Properties

-Rules of Investing with Retirement Funds
+Rules of Investing with an IRA or 401(k)

 You can partner your IRA funds with personal funds, or with another IRA, person, or entity to acquire more lucrative assets.
 Income and expenses are distributed according to the percentage of ownership.

 It is critical to perform extensive due diligence on any potential asset you are considering for investment purposes.
 This includes researching past history, the realtor and other parties involved in the sale, verifying past and present owners and/or tenants, becoming familiar with home owners association restrictions and insurance policies, and even past resale history.
-If you are investing in foreign real estate to rehab, make sure you have a clear understanding of how the country regulates investing with retirement funds and know the rules of investing in general as these can differ from country to country.
+If you are investing in foreign real estate to rehab and sell, make sure you have a clear understanding of how the country regulates investing with retirement funds and know the rules of investing in general as these can differ from country to country.